 If the person was under 5 years old in Round 1 and age 5 in Panel 19 Round 2 or Panel 18 Round 4, the source data are missing per design.
-For these 4 records, PRVSPK42 was set to '-1' (Inapplicable).
+For these records, PRVSPK42 was set to '-1' (Inapplicable).

-2.5.7.4 Access to Medical Treatment, Dental Treatment, and Prescription Medicines
+2.5.8.4 Access to Medical Treatment, Dental Treatment, and Prescription Medicines delayed in receiving treatment (MDDLAY42, DNDLAY42, PMDLAY42).

-The Access to Care supplement gathers information on family members' abilities to receive treatment and receive it without delay.
-These questions are split into three sections inquiring about medical, dental, and prescription medicine treatments.
-Each section inquires whether the person was unable to receive treatment (MDUNAB42, DNUNAB42, PMUNAB42) or was delayed in receiving treatment (MDDLAY42, DNDLAY42, PMDLAY42).
 A value of '1' (Yes) for these two sets of variables indicates that the person needed treatment but was unable to receive it or was delayed in receiving it.
-A value of '2' (No) for these two sets of variables indicates that either the person was unable to receive it without delay.
+A value of '2' (No) for these two sets of variables indicates that either the person did not need treatment or the person needed treatment and was able to receive it without delay.
 If the person was unable to receive treatment, the respondent was asked why (MDUNRS42, DNUNRS42, PMUNRS42).
 Respondents were also asked why there was delay in receiving treatment (MDDLRS42, DNDLRS42, PMDLRS42).
 Possible reasons include: